nariakiiwatani/perfume-training-gypsum/README.md

 ### Create sequenced image files
 1. Double click /Bin/PrfmRSM.exe
-1. Choose a BVH file.
+1. Select a BVH file.
 1. Select a folder to save image files.
+1. Application window will open and there will be showing a T-posed model.
+1. Make sure that your bone(skeleton) is recognized and displayed.
 1. Conform your bone to displayed model.
 EVERY frame...

 #### In PrfmRSM...